khushi06/mudita/Quick-Start-Guide.md

     <?xml version="1.0"?>
     <CreateDomainResponse xmlns="http://sdb.amazonaws.com/doc/2009-04-15/"><ResponseMetadata><RequestId>XXXXXXXX</RequestId><BoxUsage>X.XXXXXXX</BoxUsage></ResponseMetadata></CreateDomainResponse>

-    $ sdb ListDomain
+    $ sdb ListDomains
     <?xml version="1.0"?>
     <ListDomainsResponse xmlns="http://sdb.amazonaws.com/doc/2009-04-15/"><ListDomainsResult><DomainName>SIMIAN_ARMY</DomainName></ListDomainsResult><ResponseMetadata><RequestId>XXXXXXXX</RequestId><BoxUsage>X.XXXXXXXXX</BoxUsage></ResponseMetadata></ListDomainsResponse>
 ```
-* *Note:* If you are not using the us-west-2 region then you will need to change the SimpleDB URI in the above sdb function to correspond to your region.
+* **Note:** If you are not using the us-west-2 region then you will need to change the SimpleDB URI in the above sdb function to correspond to your region.
 See [this document](http://docs.amazonwebservices.com/general/latest/gr/rande.html#sdb_region) for SimpleDB Region endpoints.
-* *Note:* The sdb function above is a hack, it sort of works most of the time.
+* **Note:** The sdb function above is a hack, it sort of works most of the time.
 If you know of a better way to create a SimpleDB table, then use it.
 [Asgard](http://techblog.netflix.com/2012/06/asgard-web-based-cloud-management-and.html) allows you to trivially create SimpleDB tables.

 ## Build the Monkeys with Gradle
 * First check out the code from github and then build with gradle